Download This Sample

 Providence, Warwick, Cranston, Pawtucket, East Providence, Woonsocket, Newport, Central Falls

-textiles, costume jewelry, toolmaking, nursery stock, vegetables, diary products, eggs
+textiles, costume jewelry, toolmaking, nursery stock, vegetables, dairy products, eggs

 warm summer humid continental with hot, rainy summers and cold, snowy winters